Amphibi-Con 25: Production

-The design was built by Butler's Mount Desert Yachts, Sailstar Boats and Burr Brothers Boats in the United States, starting in 1954.
+The design was built by Butler's Mount Desert Yachts, Sailstar Boat Company and Burr Brothers Boats in the United States, starting in 1954.
 Some were also built in Finland.
 A total of 125 boats were completed, but it is now out of production.

 Design

 The Amphibi-Con 25 is a recreational keelboat, initially built predominantly of glued wooden strip construction.
-In 1964 Sailstar Boats constructed a mold and built some from fiberglass, with wood trim and these were sold as kits, semi-finished or ready-to-sail.
+In 1964 the Sailstar Boat Company constructed a mold and built some from fiberglass, with wood trim and these were sold as kits, semi-finished or ready-to-sail.

 The boat has a fractional sloop rig, with a masthead sloop rig optional.
 The hull has a raked stem, a plumb transom, reverse sheer, a keel-mounted rudder controlled by a tiller and a fixed long keel with a cutaway forefoot, plus a retractable centerboard.
 The wooden version displaces 3500 lb and carries 1100 lb of lead ballast, while the fiberglass version displaces 4000 lb.

 The boat has a draft of 4.25 ft with the centerboard extended and 2.33 ft with it retracted, allowing ground transportation on a trailer.

 The boat is normally fitted with a small 6 to 10 hp outboard motor mounted in an aft lazarette well, for docking and maneuvering.
 The fuel tank is a portable type, while the fresh water tank has a capacity of 20 u.s.gal.

 The design includes a canvas-covered cabin that allows sunshine and fresh air in fine weather or covering in inclement weather.
 The boat has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settees in the main cabin.
 The galley is located on both sides, just aft of the forward cabin.
 The galley is equipped with a two-burner stove on the starboard side and a sink and icebox on the port side.
 The head is located just aft of the bow cabin on the port side.
 Cabin headroom is 68 in.

-For sailing the design is equipped with a topping lift that runs from a "V"-shaped boomkin and may also be fitted with a spinnaker for downwind sailing.
+For sailing the design is equipped with a topping lift that runs from a V-shaped boomkin and may also be fitted with a spinnaker for downwind sailing.

 The design has a PHRF racing average handicap of 234 and a hull speed of 6.2 kn.